untangle/support-diagnostics/README.md

 That said, in general modules should be written for the specific platform.
 For example, a firewall analyzer would be much too complicated to design for both platforms.

+## Releases

+Since this tool is designed to be updated as needed (like after dicovering an issue in the field that took hours or days to find and now you know you have a set of commands you can run to identify it again), it's perpetually outside the normal release cycles for our products.